plone/training/mastering_plone/views_3.rst

 Exercise 1
 **********

-Add a method :py:meth:`get_news` to :py:class:`TalkListView` that returns a list of brains of all News Items that are published and sort them in the order of their publishing-date.
+Add a method :meth:`get_news` to :class:`TalkListView` that returns a list of brains of all News Items that are published and sort them in the order of their publishing-date.

 ..  admonition:: Solution
     :class: toggle